CELEBRATING LITERACY AT OBS

 Reading with the residents at Clover Green

-Chris White visiting termly throughout the year
+Chris White (OBS Patron of Reading) visiting termly

 Using the Spelling Shed website to help us learn our weekly spellings

 Our new outdoor library

 Story Share Assemblies

 Librarians reading aloud to Key Stage 1 Classes

 Reading daily during the summer holidays and beyond will help your child’s wellbeing, develop their imagination and have many educational benefits.
 Follow these 5 easy steps to help instil a love of reading and support your child in having a bright future.